richardr1126/project-computer-graphics/README.md

 ## How to run

-From the `project/` folder:

 ```
-make        # builds both 'project' and 'builder'
+make        # builds the project
 ./project   # launch the full scene
 ```